 As always, it’s all about scarcities and productivity

 For many years, we heard that robot advisory would kill banks, and cause fee collapse.
 After five years of advising wealth and asset managers, we have seen a very different picture.
-Clearly, digital habits changed the behavior of some clients and advisory nature.
+Clearly, digital habits changed the behavior of some clients and their advisory nature.
 Self-service is desired by some.
-You can scan your items in a supermarket, but you can still cue and have supermarket cashier taking care of you.
+You can scan your items in a supermarket, but you can still cue and have a supermarket cashier taking care of you.

 What changed in five years?

-We noticed that profitability fell from a 80 basis points to 65 basis points.
+We noticed that profitability fell from an 80 basis point to 65 basis points.
 Robot World charging 0.25% or less did not revolutionized traditional wealth management; managing historically at 1%.
 Profitability fell but operating profit margins remained quite steady and this regardless of the size or location of the wealth advisor firm…. with or without MIFID2.
 Therefore, I’m quite skeptical of the merge, grow or die message we hear every day since MIFID2 in Europe and with new Swiss LSFIN in Switzerland.
 Most companies we are working with are working in a low fee environment for many years now… The next frontier is not fees decrease, it’s economy of scale and domino effect.
 Firms want to build their fintech Appstore.
-Firms want to connect to cold storage solution for crypto trading.
+Firms want to connect to cold storage solutions for crypto trading.
 Firms want to onboard clients like a neo-bank.
 Wealth and asset managers to become what we call today banks?
 Gartner said that most banks will be made irrelevant by 2030

 Clean, transparent, plug and invest